 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

 Some student loan calculators are better than others, and it’s important to understand their strengths and weaknesses.
 The Department of Education’s repayment estimator, for example, is a sophisticated federal student loan calculator that can give you an idea of the total amount you would repay in any of the government’s student loan repayment programs.
-But it’s important to understand the repayment estimator’s limitations.
+But the repayment estimator also has some limitations.